jellyfysh/HistoricDisks/README.md

    - [ ] Global Orientational order parameter calculation (Python)
    - [ ] Confidence-interval calculation (Python)

-The programs that are already in the repository is marked as a completed task.
+Completed tasks that are marked in the list above are already contained in this version of the repository.

 ## Installing

-The Python scripts can be executed with any Python3 implementation without any further requirements.
+The currently contained Python scripts can be executed with any Python3 implementation without any further requirements.
+The docstrings in the Python scripts provide further information on their parameters and their output.

 ## Authors

 Check the [AUTHORS.md](AUTHORS.md) file to see who participated in this project.

 ## License